Lafayette Leopards football: Lehigh

-Colors

-Although Lafayette traditionally wears maroon and white, the team occasionally wears black jerseys and pants separately or together for important games.
-Lafayette first wore black jerseys for their 2004 'conference championship' game against Lehigh, where the winner would secure an automatic berth into the NCAA Tournament.
-The Leopards mainly wear their black uniforms at home, though there have been rare instances of black pants being combined with white jerseys on the road, such as the 2007 game at Lehigh.

-The 'invincibility' of the black jerseys on white pants combination ended with Lehigh's upset of Lafayette during their 2008 meeting.
-The coaching staff makes a decision before the game on which jerseys to wear.

-The Leopards wore gray pants with their white jerseys for their 2011 game at Lehigh along with gray numbered and striped helmets.
-It was the first time gray was sported in a Lafayette uniform for many years.

-Individual Honors
+Individual honors

 The Leopards have placed 13 players on the All-American team, two of which earned the distinction twice.
 Due to the division of college football between FBS (I-A) and FCS (I-AA), Lafayette's All-Americans are divided between different eras.

 Although Lafayette earned many All-America team selections from various publications, especially in the early half of the 20th century, the Leopards' major college football All-Americans are considered consensus selections by receiving the majority of votes at their respective position by the NCAA Football Records book.
 Its FCS era selections were named first-team All-Americans by a variety of recognized publications.